Online Doctor of Engineering in Cybersecurity Analytics

 Program Description

-The Doctor of Engineering in Cybersecurity Analytics grants students extensive knowledge of cutting-edge cybersecurity techniques, tools, and their real-world applications.
-Graduates are well-equipped to conduct research and lead cybersecurity projects and teams in various industries, including technology, finance, healthcare, and more.
-Graduates will be able to effectively communicate complex cybersecurity concepts to diverse audiences, making them well-suited for leadership positions and academic teaching roles.
+Graduates of this program are well-equipped to conduct applied research, architect resilient AI-enabled security systems, and lead interdisciplinary cybersecurity initiatives across sectors including defense, finance, healthcare, and critical infrastructure.
+They are trained to effectively communicate complex cybersecurity concepts and strategies to diverse audiences, making them well-suited for leadership positions and academic teaching roles.

 Curriculum